PanLiyuan/hyper-protect-dbaas/dbaasplugin_install.md

 ### On Linux:
 {: #dbaas_cli_linux}

-1. Most Linux distributions have Python and Pip pre-installed.
+1. Most Linux distributions have Python and Pip preinstalled.
 If yours does not, use these commands to install them:

    <pre><code class="hljs">sudo apt-get install python python2.7 python-dev
    sudo apt-get install python-pip</code></pre>